-A “bowl” filled with sweet nutty succulent umami packed mouthfuls of flavour.
-Finish with a satisfying crunch when eating the bowl that the beetroot salad is served in.
+A “bowl” filled with sweet, nutty succulent umami-packed mouthfuls of flavour.
+Finish with a satisfying crunch when eating the bowl that the beetroot chickpea mushroom salad is served in.

 The beetroot chickpea mushroom salad is served in a “bowl” formed from a large spring roll wrapper, baked until crispy.
 It provided a nice crunchy counterpoint to the more juicy and succulent beetroot and mushrooms.
 This is an easy and fun way to serve a salad that is intended to be a course in itself instead of on the side.

 The beetroot was fresh, not the canned variety.
 It was roasted for an hour or so in foil with a little olive oil and a pinch of salt.
 The depth of flavour and sweetness makes the effort more than worth it, for any beetroot salad.

-The mushrooms, and the truffle oil and truffle slices (if you use them), add a wonderful earthy note to the sweetness of the beetroot and nutty chickpeas.
+Together with the truffle oil and truffle slices (if you use them), the mushrooms add wonderful earthy notes to the sweetness of the beetroot and nutty chickpeas.
 While I used cremini mushrooms, any tasty mushrooms will work.
 Adding a few porcini or shiitake mushrooms would pack even more intensity into each mouthful.

 Beetroot chickpea mushroom salad bowl with truffle infused dressing

 - 1 can chickpeas 400g